Bridge with Leg Extension Test – Are Your Glutes Contributing to Your Swing?

 In the next couple of mobility screening posts, we start rotation tests.
 Starting with lower body rotation with the Seated Trunk Rotation and Lower Quarter Rotation tests.

-The this is the eighth of sixteen screens.
+This is the eighth of sixteen screens.

 To find links to the other mobility screens go to Put the Horse in Front of the Cart and Get With the Fitness Program, they’re listed near the bottom of the post.